ora0600/genai-with-confluent/README.md

 Configure Salesforce CDC, [see](https://docs.confluent.io/cloud/current/connectors/cc-salesforce-source-cdc.html#quick-start) Follow my setuo with screenshots [here](setup_salesforce.md) High level-Steps:
-* move to setup, click on the wheel (right upper cornner)
+* Switch to Setup menu, click on the wheel (right upper cornner)
 * search for Change Data Capture in quick search box in Lightning (left side upper field)
 * choose entity contact and lead and move to right side (selected entities).
 The corresponding CDC Name is ContactChangeEvent and LeadChangeEvent
 * search for apps and click on App Manager and then New Connected App (right upper corner)